eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 The coding is well structured and readable.
 Github site setup is easy and successful.

 # Final Conclusion
-Web pages and operations work perfectly.
+Web pages and processes work flawlessly.
 The code and project documentation and process are not well explained.
-There were difficulties as the milestones were not clearly explained.
-The viewer may find it difficult to understand.
-More details are recommended.
+Difficulties arose as the milestones were not clearly explained.
+The audience may find it difficult to understand and more details are recommended.
+The Contribution Policies file could not be found in the project so must be added.

 # Recommendation

-Recommendation | FAIL
+Recommendation | PASS with Notes
 ------------ | -------------